mavvystudio/miniserver/README.md

-# MiniServer - A Minimalist Nodejs Express Server
+# MiniServer - A Minimalist Nodejs HTTP Server

 Creating a Nodejs server should be easy.
 Keep It Super Simple right?